Bonny94ITA/FakeAPI/README.md

 - File writes are concurrency-safe thanks to filelock.
 - Data validation is handled by Pydantic.
 - The codebase uses the Repository and Template Method patterns for clarity and extensibility.
-- You can safely edit or reset `app/data/data.json` for development.

 ---